 Using a template makes it easier to keep the list as a reference guide for future grocery shopping trips.
 You can find my Meal Planner printables and other budget templates on my Shop Page.

 If you are curious about the kind of items you will find in my grocery cart, I share specific details in my blog post, The Best Budget Grocery List.

 The second rule to sticking to a reasonable grocery budget is to never ever ever shop hungry.
-No joking, your average food bill per month will be noticeably lower if you shop on a full stomach…all because you won’t be tempted into buying food that you are salivating over, but don’t really need (and is NOT on the list!).
+No joking, your average food bill per month will be noticeably lower if you shop on a full stomach.
+When you shop hungry, you are naturally tempted and you will likely end up buying food that sounds good at the moment, even though you don’t really need it and it’s not on the list.

 Personally, I like to go grocery shopping right after a meal – either breakfast or lunch.
 I also usually have a granola bar with me (either in my bag or the glove box of the car) that I can nosh on before entering the grocery store.
 This one trick has probably saved me hundreds of dollars.

-A sure-fire way to lower your monthly food costs is to buy in bulk…but only if it is A) a product you will use in its entirety before going bad and B) a product that you actually like!
+A sure-fire way to lower your monthly food costs is to buy in bulk.
+It’s one of the tried and true ways of saving money on groceries, but only if it is A) a product you will use in its entirety before going bad and B) a product that you actually like!

 Furthermore, you need to have sufficient space and an organized system to store the bulk items, ensuring that they don’t get shoved in the back of the fridge or pantry and lost forever.